 Third Baptist Church has a long history of excellence in church music, and that tradition continues.

 The Chancel Choir is open to all singers.
-We rehearse on Wednesday evenings from 7-8:15 p.m. in the choir room.
+We rehearse in the Choir Room on Wednesday evenings from 7-8:30 pm., and on Sunday mornings before the 11 am service.

-We sing at least one anthem a week, with repertoire from a wide range of musical styles, from classical to contemporary gospel and praise music.
+We sing at least one anthem a week, with repertoire in English from a wide range of musical styles, from the Renaissance to the present day.

 Concerts and special services

 Third Baptist Church is a fabulous concert venue.
-With three excellent performance spaces (the Sanctuary, Memorial Chapel and the stage in Johnson Hall), we are able to host to a wide range of concerts, recitals and events; performers in the recent past have included Dawn Weber, Kim Massie, Bach to the Future, the St. Louis Chamber Chorus, Erin Bode, Javier Mendoza and Riders in the Sky, to name a few.
+With three excellent performance spaces (the Sanctuary, Memorial Chapel and the stage in Johnson Hall), we are able to host to a wide range of concerts, recitals and events; performers in the recent past have included Erin Bode, Kim Massie, Javier Mendoza, Bach to the Future, the Saint Louis Chamber Chorus, the Perseid String Quartet, and the Concert Choir of Eastern Michigan University, to name but a few.

 The Sanctuary Organ